kubermates-org/kubermates.github.io/content/docs/2025-08-15-why-kubecon-india-2025-meant-more-to-kodekloud.md

 external_url: https://kodekloud.com/blog/why-kubecon-india-2025-meant-more-to-kodekloud/
 post_kind: link
 draft: false
-tldr: That big queue at your booth?
+tldr: '1.
+A Landmark Partnership for India: CNCF + KodeKloud + Linux Foundation 2.'
+summary: '1.
+A Landmark Partnership for India: CNCF + KodeKloud + Linux Foundation
+  2. A Special Conversation: Mumshad Meets Chris Aniszczyk, CTO of CNCF 3.
+Book Signing:
+  Knowledge Meets Connection 4.
+Meeting the Faces Behind the Screens 5.
+Why KubeCon is a Networking Goldmine for Tech Professionals 6.
+Key Takeaways for Our Community Closing the Loop: Why This Year Matters Exploring System Architecture for DevOps Engineers Linux: List Disks Linux: "cat" Command Linux Made Easy for DevOps Beginners From CFP to Stage: Win Your Tech Talk Slot MCP Explained Simply: How AI Can Actually Do Things Now Still Not Job-Ready After Learning DevOps?
+What Is Kubernetes?
+Finally, a Simple Explanation!
 Brilliant.
 It’s exactly what KodeKloud is about.
-summary: 'That big queue at your booth?
-Brilliant.
-It’s exactly what KodeKloud is about.
 When attendees, speakers, and industry peers tell you that at KubeCon India, it’s a clear sign that what KodeKloud is doing is making a real impact.
 For KodeKloud, KubeCon India 2025 was more than a tech conference.
 It was a celebration of community, connection, and the power of practical learning in the Cloud Native space.
-From conversations with global leaders to meeting hundreds of learners face-to-face, this year meant more than ever before.
-One of the proudest moments for us at KubeCon India 2025 was standing alongside the Cloud Native Computing Foundation (CNCF) and the Linux Foundation Education team to announce a new initiative tailored specifically for learners in India.
-This partnership is designed to make Cloud Native certifications more accessible, affordable, and achievable in the region through: KodeKloud – Linux Foundation Partnership for Localized Certification Payment Click to learn more and explore our partnership → For us at KodeKloud, this is about much more than payments
-  - it’s about removing barriers that keep talented engineers from reaching their potential.
-India is home to some of the most passionate DevOps and Cloud Native professionals in the world, and now, more of them will have a clear, affordable pathway to earning globally recognized certifications.
-The announcement was made live at KubeCon, with CNCF and Linux Foundation leaders sharing the stage - a powerful reminder that when communities and education providers work together, opportunities multiply.
-One of the standout moments was when Mumshad Mannambeth , KodeKloud’s founder, met Chris Aniszczyk , the CTO of the Cloud Native Computing Foundation (CNCF).
-Their conversation touched on: It was a meeting of minds that reflected exactly what KubeCon stands for - collaboration, knowledge-sharing, and driving the industry forward together.'
+From conversations with global leaders to meeting hundreds of learners face-to-face, this year meant more than ever before.'
 ---
 Open the original post ↗ https://kodekloud.com/blog/why-kubecon-india-2025-meant-more-to-kodekloud/